+The vehicle fleet at ORNL includes 63 flexible fuel vehicles and 5 plug-in hybrid sedans, which also use alternative fuels.

 Fleet Fuel Savings.
-The vehicle fleet at ORNL includes 63 flexible fuel vehicles and 5 plug-in hybrid sedans, which also use alternative fuels.
-Fuel data for FY 2016 show a 54.6% decrease in petroleum consumption at ORNL since the 2005, the baseline year established by DOE.
+Fuel data for FY 2017 show a 32% decrease in petroleum consumption at ORNL since 2005, the baseline year established by DOE.
 This decrease exceeds the DOE cumulative target of a 20% reduction.
-In addition, ORNL alternative fuel use has increased from the 2005 baseline by 331%, far exceeding the 160% target.
+In addition, ORNL alternative fuel use has increased from the 2005 baseline by 70%, exceeding the target.
+Overall, 72% of the fleet can use alternative fuel.

-Electric Vehicle Drivers Club.
+Electric Vehicles.
 Over the past 5 years, 47 electric vehicle (EV) charging stations have been installed on the ORNL campus.
 The stations are available for charging of both personal and government fleet vehicles.
-Most of the EV chargers were installed under the EV Research Project, which bore the associated costs until the end of FY 2016.
-An EV Owners Club was formed at ORNL to continue operating the non-fleet EV charging stations; annual club dues cover the costs of charging personal vehicles.
+ORNL began purchasing plug-in hybrid electric vehicles (PHEVs) in FY 2013 and now has a total of five PHEVs in the fleet.
+Due to lack of funding, no PHEVs were purchased in FY 2017.